HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 Easy-Peasy, No-Stress, Delicious

 No holiday drama here.
 It’s true.
-This pan-seared pork chop, apple, and parsnip meal wraps up so much of what you need into one comforting, delicious, healthy dinner.
+This pan-seared pork chop, apple, and parsnip meal wrap up so much of what you need into one comforting, delicious, healthy dinner.
 The star of this meal is hassle-free.
 Budget-friendly pork chops that don’t take long to cook.

 Use your #CastIronSkillet to make #GlutenFree #Healthy #PanSeared #PorkChops with #Apples & #ParsnipPuree. #Comfort #food #recipe for #HealthyNutrition. #CookingGfreeDeliciously #CookingWithWildtree